josdejong/mathjs/docs/reference/functions/setDistinct.md

 Collect the distinct elements of a multiset.
 A multi-dimension array will be converted to a single-dimension array before the operation.
+The items of the returned array will be sorted in natural order.

 <h2 id="syntax">Syntax <a href="#syntax" title="Permalink">#</a></h2>